stefan-b-jakobsson/x16-upgrade/README.md

 Firmware...
 WARN <br>
 &nbsp;&nbsp;Downgrading below v47.2.3 not recommended <br>
 &nbsp;&nbsp;Press any key (ESC Abort)
-- This warning is displayed if you are downgrading the SMC firmware and if the new firmware is older than 47.2.3.
+- This warning is displayed if you are downgrading the SMC firmware and if the new firmware is below 47.2.3.
 - Firmware versions before 47.2.3 cannot identify bootloader v3.
 - Firmware versions before 45.1.0 cannot start bootloader v3.
 - You may proceed after taking these limitations into account.